njszym/ARROWS/README.md

 ![Alt text](Logo.png?raw=true)

 A package designed to guide solid-state synthesis experiments toward maximal yield of a target phase.
-This package operates under two key assumptions:
+As described in the [corresponding publication](https://doi.org/10.1038/s41467-023-42329-9), this package operates under two key assumptions:
 * Solid-state reactions tend to occur in pairs.
 In other words, a multi-phase mixture will generally react two phases at a time.
 * The most  effective reaction pathway is the one that leads to maximal thermodynamic driving force (ΔG) at the target-forming step.